arnaudbos/i-rant/content/j-on-the-beach-jepsen-workshop.md

 sure I understand it well.

-Linearizability is a type of consistency among others (eventual consistency, causality linearizability, string linearizability, etc).
+Linearizability is a type of consistency among others (eventual consistency, causality linearizability, strong linearizability, etc).

 In short, and probably not fully exact: when a new value for a certain key has been written (successfully), no previous value for this key should be read